minhnimble/learning-notes/books/writing-well.md

 ## Business Writing: Writing in Your Job

 People work for an institution don't have to write like one.
 Institutions can be warmed up.
 Administrators can be turned into human beings.
 Information can be imparted clearly and without pomposity.
-You only have to remember that readers identify with people, not with abstractions like “profitability,” or with Latinate nouns like “utilization” and “implementation”.
+You only have to remember that readers identify with people, not with abstractions like "profitability," or with Latinate nouns like "utilization" and "implementation".

 How to close the gap between your true self and your professional self:
 - Focus on the four articles of faith: clarity, simplicity, brevity and humanity.
-- Use active verbs and avoid “concept nouns”.
+- Use active verbs and avoid "concept nouns".
 - Do not to use the special vocabulary of the professional fields as a crutch; almost any subject can be made accessible in good English.

-For example that when we need to improve this phrase “Evaluative procedures for the objectives were also established based on acceptable criteria”:
+For example that when we need to improve this phrase "Evaluative procedures for the objectives were also established based on acceptable criteria":
-- “At the end of the year we will evaluate our progress”
+- "At the end of the year we will evaluate our progress"
-- “We will see how well we have succeeded”
+- "We will see how well we have succeeded"

 A simple style is the result of hard work and hard thinking A muddled style reflects a muddled thinker or a person too arrogant, or too dumb, or too lazy to organize his thoughts → what you write is often the only chance you'll get to present yourself to someone whose business or money or good will you need.

 How to make the writing more humane and warm up any institution:
-- Find the people behind the fine achievements being described → “Go to the engineer who conceived the new system”, “or to the designer who designed it, or to the technician who assembled it, and get them to tell you in their own words how the idea came to them, or how they put it together, or how it will be used by real people in the real world”.
+- Find the people behind the fine achievements being described → "Go to the engineer who conceived the new system", "or to the designer who designed it, or to the technician who assembled it, and get them to tell you in their own words how the idea came to them, or how they put it together, or how it will be used by real people in the real world".
-- Locate the missing “I.” Remember: “I” is the most interesting element in any story.
+- Locate the missing "I." Remember: "I" is the most interesting element in any story.

-Why engineers don't want to be made intelligible and they just speak in an arcane language studded with acronyms (“Sub-system support is available only with VSAG or TNA”):
+Why engineers don't want to be made intelligible and they just speak in an arcane language studded with acronyms ("Sub-system support is available only with VSAG or TNA"):
 - If they speak too simply he would look like a jerk to his peers.
 - This is easier said than done in hierarchical corporations, where approval of written reports is required at a succession of higher levels → Do things the company way and don't risk your job trying to make the company human.
 - High executives were equally victimized by wanting to sound important.
 → If you work for an institution, whatever your job, whatever your level, be yourself when you write.
 You will stand out as a real person among the robots, and your example might even persuade your manager to write his own stuff.

 ## Sports